 Getting finance for a franchise or business is very different from getting a home or car loan.
 It’s a lot more thorough.
 Financiers also have a regulatory requirement to ensure you understand the business you’re going into.

-ANZ National Franchising & Supermarkets Manager Tony Cotter, who looks after franchise finance Australia-wide for the bank shared his best practice tips and tricks, during his presentation, How to Prepare to Get Bank Finance at the Australian Franchise Expo Online.
+ANZ National Franchising & Supermarkets Manager Tony Cotter, who looks after franchise finance Australia-wide for the bank shared his best practice tips and tricks, during his presentation, How to Prepare to Get Bank Finance at the Australian Franchise Marketplace.

 He detailed the personal financial information and documentation you’ll need to provide, the Franchise documents required, as well as some insights on things that have changed with the current environment.